Scott Makar: Teaching

 His love for academics prompted Makar to begin teaching undergraduate courses when he was in law school.
 He has taught law courses at the University of Florida, Florida Coastal School of Law, University of North Florida and Jacksonville University.
 Part of his position as Florida Solicitor General includes teaching at Florida State University.

 Lawyer

 Makar was admitted to the Florida Bar on October 9, 1987.
 He joined Holland & Knight, LLP in 1989 and became a Capital Partner prior to his departure in 2001.
 He was hired as chief of the appellate division in the Office of General Counsel for the City of Jacksonville.
 He remained with the city for seven years.

-Makar has written law review and law journal articles on a broad range of topics, many of which have been cited by commentators and courts, with several garnering legal writing awards.
+Makar has also written law reviews and law journal articles on a broad range of topics, many of which have been cited by commentators and courts, with several garnering legal writing awards.
 He was appointed to the Florida Supreme Court's Standard Jury Instructions Committee (Civil) and currently serves as its chair emeritus.
 He served on the first Executive Council of the Florida Bar's Appellate Practice and Advocacy Section as a founding member.
 He also chaired the Appellate Practice Section of the Jacksonville Bar Association from 2001 to 2002.